 1. Mineral Poisoning

 Lead poisoning from old, corroded pipes is a major concern for people living in cities with aging infrastructure.
 Lead poisoning leads to a host of intellectual and physical ailments, many of which won’t manifest until long after your exposure.
 Heavy metals such as arsenic, copper, cobalt, and cadmium are also frequently leached into the water system.
 These metals are often released into the water system by mining activities and can be exacerbated by the chemicals used in the mining process itself.
+Fortunately, excessive amount of lead in water can be removed by using water filters designed for lead.
+According to WaterFilterGuru’s lead water guide, an important criteria for buying a water filter is to check for lead certification, which is an indication that the water filter has been tested to remove lead.

 Bacterial pollution is usually caused by improperly treated water or corrosion in the infrastructure that allows dangerous bacteria or mold to grow.
 Bacterial pollution can result in E.coli outbreaks as well as legionnaire’s disease.